dragthor/dragthor.github.com/about.md

   - /author/kriskrause/page/3/
   - /member3911.htm
 ---
 Hi.
 My name is Kris Krause.
 I write software.
 Language and platform?
 Depends on the problem.
-I also try to be a healthy fit developer.

 My current list of tech tools and [devices](/devices).